-Combination of requirements outlined above.
+DEGREE/CERTIFICATE: Combination of requirements outlined above.

 In addition to basic and clinical science courses and seminars required by the Advanced Education Programs, all advanced education students are required to be trained in human subjects and research ethics.
-The training requires attendance at the research methodology seminars (literature review, research protocol, human subjects, and research ethics) offered during the summer term and completing the certification offered on the following web site: www.training.arc.ucla.edu.
+The training requires attendance at the research methodology seminars (literature review, research protocol, human subjects, and research ethics) offered during the summer term and completing the certification offered on the following web site: www.uth.edu/cphs/for-researchers/training.htm